garygause/meal-planner-proto/README.md

 Generating meal plan...
 Meal plan generated!
 Here is your meal plan:
-Absolutely!

 Here’s a heart-healthy vegetarian meal plan for one day, including breakfast, lunch, and dinner, along with recipes and a shopping list.

 ### Meal Plan